TickTalk 5 Review (2026): Better Battery & Smarter GPS

 Battery life is just okay.
 Nightly charging isn't the end of the world, but it adds another device to the charging routine, and on heavy-use days, there's a real risk of the watch dying before the day is over.
 For a device partly designed for safety (SOS, GPS tracking), running out of battery is more than just inconvenient.

 The size may be too large for younger or smaller kids.
-My 9-year-old handles it fine, but when his 6-year-old sister tried it on, it dominated her wrist in a way that felt uncomfortable.
+Our 9-year-old tester handles it fine, but when a 6-year-old tried it on, it dominated her wrist in a way that felt uncomfortable.
 If your child is on the younger or smaller side, try to see one in person before committing.

 The parent app needs polish.
 Occasional lag, slow map loading, and rare crashes shouldn't happen at this price point.
 The app works, and works well enough, but it doesn't inspire confidence the way a truly refined app would.